Category: content-middle

 The unofficial logo or motif of the restaurant is the mermaid.
 Wendy Larson has painted many merfolk over the years in both the restaurant and bakery.
 In the mural a mermaid representing Slates is shown rising anew from the ashes—like the proverbial phoenix.

-When I first began asking long time Hallowell residents what should be included in the mural, many suggested Slate’s, and not just because of its favored place for dinner.
+When I first began asking long time Hallowell residents what to included in the mural, many suggested Slate’s, and not just because of its favored place to dine.
 Several people who had worked at the restaurant and known Wendy for years mentioned its importance as a haven for people, in particular the LGBTQ community.
 Wendy has always been welcoming to many in need since opening the restaurant in the ’80’s.

 artist, Chris Cart